mhassan1/yarn-plugin-aws-codeartifact/README.md

 preAuthCommand: log-me-in
 ```

+### Escape Hatches (Skipping the Plugin)

+Dependabot does not support this plugin.
+So, if there is a DEPENDABOT_JOB_ID environment variable, the plugin will
+return a `dummy-token` for the AWS CodeArtifact token.
+This is to prevent Dependabot from failing.

+If you have any other environment that you want to bypass the plugin, you can set the
+`YARN_PLUGIN_AWS_CODEARTIFACT_DISABLE=*` and the plugin will return the current env's
+`CODEARTIFACT_AUTH_TOKEN` (required to work).

 ## How It Works

 This plugin hooks into Yarn Berry so that any `yarn` commands that may require fetching or publishing packages